 It is indeed a little shocking that the real reason behind error 800 is not completely known but there are a few reasons that can possibly cause error 800 to be shown on your screen.
-Here’s a rundown of all the possible reasons as to why error 800 is being shown on your screen:
+Here’s a rundown of all the possible reasons why error 800 is being shown on your screen:

 - Firewall settings

 - A software that is intervening with your VPN

 - Installation of the VPN software might be corrupted or incomplete

 There might be other reasons why error 800 occurs for users, but the ones that are mentioned above are the most common.

 As mentioned earlier, error 800 is not as scary as it seems on the screen and the methods to fix them are pretty much easy, so if you’re 8 or 80 years of age, it doesn’t matter really.

 First off begin with turning off your Firewall on your PC simply by pressing the Windows key + S together.
 This will directly take you to the Firewall settings, turn the firewall off.